bhstark2/latency/report.md

 ## Buffering delays

-In general, networking equipment needs to have the ability to buffer (queue) bursts of traffic that arrive at a rate that exceeds the rate of the output (egress) interface.
+In general, networking equipment needs to have the ability to buffer (queue) short bursts of traffic that arrive at a rate that exceeds the rate of the output (egress) interface.
 This buffering capability serves a number of purposes: